bklooste/epann/epann/docs/getting_started/01introduction.md

 **epann** is a neuroevolution framework for designing artificial life experiments using variants of the HyperNEAT algorithm.

-The author recognizes the existence of other [libraries](http://eplex.cs.ucf.edu/neat_software/) that already implement many features of this research pipeline, however maintains the perspective that better understanding can come from writing it yourself.
+The author recognizes the existence of other [libraries](http://eplex.cs.ucf.edu/neat_software/) that implement many features of this research pipeline, however maintains the perspective that better understanding can come from writing it yourself.

+This Getting Started section is intended to be an introduction to the **epann** package, as well as its design and contribution to the fields of neuroevolution, artificial intelligence, and theoretical neuroscience according to the research goals of the author.
+You will find code for interacting with the library and using it to implement standard machine learning techniques and less common neuroevolutionary methods on a variety of tasks.

+Once you have made your way through the introduction, you can find a collection of other relevant experiments in the [docs](https://github.com/chadwcarlson/epann/tree/master/epann/docs).

 ### Overview

 The goal of **epann** parellels the ideal (though often unspoken) goals of artificial intelligence - to develop solid theory for generating intelligent models for solving any type of problem a biological nervous system could encounter.
-That goal is tremenously ambitious, and in a way the purpose of **epann** is to expose the difficulty of striving towards that objective with respect to biological life and how it came to those capabilities through evolution by natural selection.
+That goal is tremenously ambitious, and in a way the purpose of **epann** is to expose the difficulty of striving towards that objective.
+Furthermore, **epann** focuses on neuroevolutionary methods of *indirect encodings*, taking inspiration from the mechanisms that allowed biological organisms to discovery meaningful and effective solutions for life through evolution by natural selection.

-**epann** provides a general purpose environment for generating Compositional Pattern Producing Network (CPPN) genomes that map to agent phenotype artificial neural networks that can be trained and optimized on benchmark machine learning tasks.

-Most of the algorithms used in **epann** come from the works of Kenneth O. Stanley (UCF), Bruno Olshausen (Redwood Institute), as well as my colleagues at the Machine Perception & Cognitive Robotics Laboratory (FAU), and they will be cited as such when appropriate.
+Most of the algorithms used in the library come from the works of Kenneth O. Stanley (UCF), Bruno Olshausen (Redwood Institute), as well as my colleagues at the Machine Perception & Cognitive Robotics Laboratory (FAU), and they will be cited as such when appropriate.

 ### Outline